Redislabs-Solution-Architects/redisbank/README.md

 ## Prerequisites

-1. JDK 17 or higher (<https://openjdk.java.net/install/index.html>).
+1. JDK 24 (<https://openjdk.java.net/install/index.html>).
 Not needed if you're using Docker.
 1. Maven.
 Not needed if you're using Docker.
 1. Docker Desktop (<https://www.docker.com/products/docker-desktop>), or Colima with a docker/k8s/containerd runtime
 1. For running on Azure only: Azure CLI (<https://docs.microsoft.com/en-us/cli/azure/install-azure-cli>)